Student Loans

 • These are credit based loans in the student’s name.
 Private/alternative loans are available to all students who can be approved by a lender.

 • To apply, choose a lender you prefer and apply directly with them.
-You can use FastChoice (link below) to help you choose a lender.
+You can use FastChoice to help you choose a lender.
 Students in Utah should select Nevada to find Roseman University.
 You must reapply each year you want the loan.

 • The amount is not to exceed the student’s Cost of Attendance minus the student’s other financial aid.